Dieguinho1612/Data_Evaluations_with_Pandas/README.md

 # Evaluating Data with Pandas

-In this repository there are some evluations of given data with the package Pandas from Python 3.
+In this repository there are some evaluations of given data with the package Pandas from Python 3.
+Naturally, dummy data is used as illustration.
+Moreover, the code was uploaded to this repository with the agreement of the respective companies that it was created for.

 ## BASF: Deciding between contract options with Deutsche Bahn